jackdewinter/pymarkdown/docs/api.md

     `partial_equals(self, other: PyMarkdownScanFailure) ‑> bool`
     :   Decide if special fields are the same from both items.

+        Returns:
+            True if there is a partial match without another scan failure, False otherwise.

 `PyMarkdownScanPathResult(scan_failures: List[api.PyMarkdownScanFailure], pragma_errors: List[api.PyMarkdownPragmaError], critical_errors: List[str])`
 :   Result for the `scan_path` and `scan_string` functions.